christopherwhull/aircraft-dashboard/AIRCRAFT_DATABASE.md

 - **model**: Full model description, e.g., "Boeing 737-800"
 - **bodyType**: e.g., Narrow Body, Wide Body, Regional Jet, Turboprop, Helicopter, Business Jet

+### ICAO Aircraft Type Codes

+The Types DB uses ICAO Aircraft Type Codes to map common aircraft models to metadata.
+ICAO codes are standardized alphanumeric identifiers (typically 3–4 characters) used to identify aircraft models.
+Example codes:

+- `B738` → Boeing 737-800
+- `A320` → Airbus A320
+- `C172` → Cessna 172

+These codes are commonly present in OpenSky and other ADS‑B data feeds as the `typecode` field.
+When present, the server normalizes them (uppercase) and uses the types DB to enrich flight and aircraft records with manufacturer, model, and body type.
+If a type code is missing the server may fall back to the OpenSky `model` text or leave enriched fields null.

+Special values such as `ZZZZ` or `PARA` may appear when the aircraft type is unknown or the payload is a parachute or balloon—these won't map cleanly to the curated DB.

+To add or extend mappings, edit `build_aircraft_types_db.js` and re-run the build and upload steps (see How-to rebuild the types DB section).

 ### Build the Types DB
 Run the Node.js helper to build the types database from a curated mapping file and upload to S3 (optional):
 ```bash